samuelventura/sport/README.md

 # Sport

-Serial port elixir port with a very focused async API.
+Serial elixir port with a very focused async API.

 ## Goals and Scope